-FX

 FX: Dollar downgrade

 Despite broadening lockdowns, the recovery trade in FX markets is in full swing and the dollar bear trend is showing no signs of slowing.
-Trying to time a...

-By Chris Turner
+Trying to time a correction is tricky and instead, we are focusing on lowering our end-year dollar forecasts

 Rates: Collateral damage

 Despite ongoing Covid angst, steeper yield curves led by higher long rates gel with a positive vibe for the future.
-The vaccine helps enormously but big...

-By Padhraic Garvey, CFA
+The vaccine helps enormously but big issues remain.
+Large negative real rates remain indicative of macro stress, and they have moved even deeper negative of late.
+We still look for higher market rates in 2021, helped by a reflation theme